MicrosoftDocs/Viva/Viva/engage/organize-live-event.md

 ## Review licenses and permissions
-As a live event organizer, you must first make sure that you, and your audience have the necessary licensing and permissions to participate in live events.
+As a live event organizer, make sure that you and your audience have the necessary licensing and permissions to participate in live events.
 >
 ### Create and schedule a live event
 - You must be an admin in the Viva Engage group or community in which you create and schedule the event.